Combine your Spanish classes in Cusco with a tour of the

 Urubamba, where you will enjoy a lunch before returning to Cusco.

-The tour is 44 km long of which 70% is uphill.
+The tour is 44 km long of which 70% is downhill.
 It is

 possible to add a extra day to the program visiting Pisac or Ollantaytambo.